codythegreat/dss/README.md

 + switching color themes with `t` (currently there are 4 themes, but more are planned to be added)
 + search for a slide by text using the `/` key.
 You can redo a search forward or backwards using `n` and `N`
 + Vim style command mode `:` for jumping to slides `:3`, quitting `:q`, bookmark handling `:bmark/blist/bclear`, and opening of new files `:open filename`.

+Extra features available in the Master branch (may be unstable. please use the release version for a more stable experience.)
++ `d` enables double slide mode where two slides are displayed at once (similarly to pages in a book)

 ### Planned Features